MJ-LAB-Harvard/BRIDGE-model/README.md

 - Innovation data: PubMed, NIH ExPORTER, ClinicalTrials.gov, FDA records
 - Population data: U.S. Census Bureau

-The data imported into the model, as well as the data analysis codes, are hosted in this repository.
+The data imported into the model, as well as the data preparation codes, are hosted in this repository.

 ---